silpaalekhya/silpaalekhya/README.md

 Engineered an embedded system to automate exam hall and seat assignments using RFID technology.

 **Details:**
 - Programmed microcontroller using Embedded C and AVR
 - Interfaced with **MAX232 IC** and LCD for real-time seat display
 - Validated logic in Proteus and deployed successfully in real-world use
 - Improved exam logistics efficiency by 70%

 > **Tech Stack:** Embedded C, AVR, Proteus, LCD, RFID

+---

 ## 🎯 Goals
-I’m currently seeking **2025 internships** and **full-time opportunities** in **Software Engineering, Backend Development,Backend Development, and Cloud**.
+I’m currently seeking **2025 internships** and **full-time opportunities** in **Software Engineering, Backend Development, and Cloud**.
 I'm excited to contribute to cutting-edge teams that innovate, solve meaningful problems, and embrace modern engineering practices.

 ## 📫 Connect with Me
 📧 silpa.alekhya.m@gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/silpa-alekhya-malakala-9b162920b/)
 💻 [GitHub](https://github.com/silpaalekhya)